whhlct/Finance-Management-System/README.md

     ● Finish connecting frontend with backend
     ● Make sure that the app is hosted
     ● Create event planning and categorization of charges to specific events

+# Instructions

+The Django backend server is located in the [finance-management-system/](finance-management-system/) directory.

+See the [backend documentation](finance-management-system/README.md) to get started.